-In the case of healthy group, 2 mL of venous blood from each participant will be collected and tested on days 1, 4, 7, 15, 21, and 30 of September 2022.
-Within two hours, the MRV of every single blood sample was detected three times, and the results were compared to those of day 1.
+In the healthy group, 2 mL of venous blood from each participant were collected and tested on days 1, 4, 7, 15, 21, and 30 of September 2022.
+Within 2 h of sample collection, MRV of every sample was read three times, and the results were compared to those of day 1 (baseline).

 To obtain rapid venous blood from pregnant women, a vacuum blood tube (BD Biosciences) was utilized.
 MRV, reticulocyte hemoglobin equivalent (RHE), red blood cell volume distribution width-standard deviation (RDW-SD), mean corpuscular hemoglobin (MCH), mean corpuscular hemoglobin concentration (MCHC), reticulocyte count (RET), and other indicators of each sample were analyzed with a Mindray BC-6900 Auto Hematology Analyzer, which was adjusted with a suitable calibrator.
 A Beckman Coulter DXI800 Auto Immunologic Analyzer was utilized to analyze the SF.
-The threshold for diagnosing ID was determined to be SF levels that were less than 15 μ g/L.11 The information was received from the Laboratory Information System, and a retrospective analysis was carried out on the data.
+The threshold for diagnosing ID was determined to be SF levels that were less than 15 μ g/L.11 Data received was from the Laboratory Information System, and a retrospective analysis was carried out on the data.